techthinking-io/flowbdd/README.md

-# Smart BDD
+# Flow BDD

 ![example workflow](https://github.com/bit-smart-io/smart-bdd/actions/workflows/build.yml/badge.svg)

 ## Overview

-Smart BDD is the most productive way to implement Behaviour Driven Development.
+Flow BDD is the most productive way to implement Behaviour Driven Development.
 Traditional frameworks have you write the static feature files first, then implement code.

-With Smart BDD you write the code first using best practices and this generates:
+With Flow BDD you write the code first using best practices and this generates:

 * **Interactive** feature files that serve as documentation
 * UML diagrams to better document the product